 Fabry follows an unusual X-linked recessive pattern of inheritance.
 In X-linked conditions, the gene is carried on the X sex chromosome, and males are affected more often than females.
 This means a male must inherit one non-working copy of the gene for Fabry from his mother.
 Typically, a female must inherit two copies of the non-working gene: one from her mother and father.
 However, carriers of Fabry (females having one non-working copy of the gene and one working copy) have been shown to experience the signs and symptoms of Fabry more often than expected.
 Some carriers may show no symptoms, others may have mild symptoms, and others may have severe experiences with the disease in childhood and adulthood.

 While having a child with the condition is rare, if one or both parents have the non-working gene for Fabry, they can have more than one child with the condition.
 Learn more about the X-linked recessive pattern of inheritance.

 Support groups can help connect families who have a child or other family member affected with Fabry with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for families, affected individuals, health care providers, and advocates.

 Because Fabry is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for Fabry, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.